renpy/renpy/sphinx/source/config.rst

     The default value of the callback parameter of Character.

+.. var:: config.choice_layer = "screens"

+    The layer the choice screen (used by the menu statement) is shown on.

 .. var:: config.clear_layers = []

     A list of names of layers to clear when entering the main and game